jefftranter/8080/asm/Heathkit/H88/README.md

 it to the ASL assembler.
 The listing is in split octal, like the original Heathkit assembler listing.

+Some source code (for the memory test and and floppy disk rotational speed test) was not published in the Heathkit manuals.
+It has been reverse engineered in this code from the Heathkit ROMs.

 I have confirmed that the output matches the published binary for the ROM.